-The much talked-about Quantitation of DNA findings presented recently at the 63rd annual American Academy of Forensic Sciences symposium in Chicago have been compiled into a technology evaluation report.
+The Quantitation of DNA findings presented at the American Academy of Forensic Sciences 2011 symposium have been compiled into a technology evaluation report.
 The report evaluates three popular quantitation standards by assessing the R2 value, slope, Y-intercept and resulting DNA quantities.

 The scientific posters presented last month at the American Academy of Forensic Sciences (AAFS) symposium in Chicago are now available online.
 You can find them on our Technology Evaluations pages for Chemistry, Biology/DNA and Crime Scene Investigation.

 Hillary Markert, Sr. Forensic Specialist – Chemistry, today presented the findings of a comparison of four commercially available, portable Raman spectrometers at the 63rd annual American Academy of Forensic Sciences symposium in Chicago.
 The authors examined performance of the ICx Fido® Verdict™, DeltaNu® ReporteR™, Thermo Scientific® First Defender RM™, and the Smiths Detection RespondeR™ RCI.